 6. Evaluate the U.S. decision to drop atomic bombs on Hiroshima and Nagasaki.
 What factors played into the decision?
 Assess the theory that Japan was on the verge of surrender before the bombings.
 Explain how the USSR factored into the decision to drop the bombs and Japan’s decision to surrender.

 Cold War, 1945-53 13

-1. Distinguish between U.S. policy toward Germany after World War II and the Allies’ policy after World War I. Identify the Marshall Plan and explain Herbert Hoover’s role in that plan.
+1. Situate America’s post-WWII European foreign policy in the broader context of the Cold War.
+Distinguish between U.S. policy toward Germany after World War II and the Allies’ policy after World War I. Identify the Marshall Plan and explain Herbert Hoover’s role in that plan.